-In 2023, thirty percent of grades were A or A standard, significantly higher than the national average.
-Over eighty percent of grades were at C grade or higher, and one hundred percent of grades were E grade or higher.
+In 2022, Forty-six per cent of grades were A or A standard, significantly highly than the national average.

+Ninety per cent of grades were at C grade or higher, and one hundred per cent of grades were E grades or higher.